 - Fresh parsley, roughly chopped

-Place all ingredients into blender/food processor of choice and whizz until smooth
+Place all ingredients into blender/food processor (or hand-held blender) and whizz until smooth

 To serve, drizzle with chilli oil and garnish with extra fresh rosemary and fresh parsley

 Serve with vegetable crudités, bread or crackers